 a.k.a. a more cut-to-the-chase edit of Roy Horan’s How to Fight Your Way Into Kung Fu Movies (a September 1983 article for a magazine called Inside Kung Fu).

 Exposure and composure

 Film is exposed while running through the camera gate in a continuous row of separate and unique frames.
-Each frame is a different picture in itself.
 Only when you put them together and run them through a projector do you get the illusion of movement.
 The average person talking or moving about a room could be shown quite naturally while being photographed by a camera with a film speed of 25 frames per second.
 This is, incidentally, the speed at which most video and television programs are projected.
 Watching television, you get a feeling of realism but you don’t get a “larger than life” impression.
 This is due both to the film speed and the size of the screen.

 Film shot for theatrical release, on the other hand, is usually shot and shown 24 frames per second (f.p.s.).
 To make normal acting and speech look good on the screen, one must speak clearly, move distinctly, and slow down one’s actions just enough to allow everything to register.
 At the same time, you must not appear either mechanical or methodical in anything you do or say.
 Each action must be both natural and observable.
 You make yourself “observable” by correctly angling your body toward the camera lens.
 You become “Natural” on screen by making every movement appear continuous without thinking about continuity.